defenseunicorns/compliance-auditor/docs/reference/domains/file-domain.md

 ```

 ## Supported File Types
-The file domain uses OPA's [conftest](https://conftest.dev) to parse files into a json-compatible format for validations. ∑Both OPA and kyverno (using [kyverno-json](https://kyverno.github.io/kyverno-json/latest/)) can validate files parsed by the file domain.
+The file domain uses OPA's [conftest](https://conftest.dev) to parse files into a json-compatible format for validations. ∑Both OPA and Kyverno (using [kyverno-json](https://kyverno.github.io/kyverno-json/latest/)) can validate files parsed by the file domain.

 The file domain supports the following file formats for validation:
 * CUE